Scarabeev/telegram-product-bot/README.md

-# Telegram Product Finder Bot
+# Telegram Product Finder Bot for Render

-Поиск товаров на WB, Ozon, Яндекс.Маркете по фото и названию с анализом цен.

-Разработано для деплоя на Railway.
+Deploys as a background worker bot with photo recognition and price analysis.